iommirocks/iommi/README.rst

 Running tests
 -------------

-You need tox installed then just :code:`make test`.
+We use hammett for tests, so `pip install hammett` then run `hammett`.

+There's a `make test-live` target for running tests interactively.
+You first need to `pip install watchdog pyyaml argh`.

+For running the full tests on all supported environments: install tox then :code:`make test-all`.

 License